Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Molecular gas

 \subsection{Gas fraction and depletion timescale}

-The gas depletion time scale, $\tau_{\rm dep}=M_{{\rm H}_2}/{\rm SFR}$, associated with the consumption of the molecular gas, as well as the molecular gas to stellar mass ratios, $M({\rm H}_2)/M_\star$, have been calculated from the galaxy stellar masses and the SFRs from our SED fits as well as the galaxy molecular gas mass estimates, introduced in previous sections.
+We calculated the gas depletion timescale, $\tau_{\rm dep}=M_{{\rm H}_2}/{\rm SFR}$, associated with the consumption of the molecular gas and the molecular gas to stellar mass ratios, $M({\rm H}_2)/M_\star$, from the galaxy stellar masses and the SFRs from our SED fits and the galaxy molecular gas mass estimates, which we introduced in previous sections.